mahmu78/C-/README.md

 Note1: The project works on both android x86 and android arm
-Note2: The project only works on android devices Note3:The source files of the project are in google drive only The apk file of the project is available in both google drive and the release on my github page.
+Note2: The project only works on android devices
+Note3: The source files of the project are in google drive only The apk file of the project is available in both google drive and the release on my github page.